alonisser/integration-patterns-reloaded/presentation.md

 --

-* Applications are not trustworthy.
+* Applications are not trustworthy (Don't get me started about devs).
  You can never know if the other side would be available **when** you need it.

 --